Alesis M20

 An entirely new remote control system has been developed for the M20.
 The CADI (Controller Autolocator Desktop Interface) offers capabilities that specifically cater to the needs of the recording professional.
 All the front panel controls of the M20, including the jog/shuttle wheel, are available on the CADI’s front panel.
 A bright, clear vacuum-fluorescent display shows machine status, and alphanumeric information such as the names of location points.
 The CADI can directly control up to eight Alesis M20s from its front panel, for a total of 64 tracks (plus time code and eight Aux tracks).
 Individual M20s may be taken offline from the remote, and individual LOCKED LEDs show when all machines in a system are in sample-accurate sync.

-Unlike the BRC Master Remote Control used for the ADAT and ADAT-XT, the Alesis M20’s remote is not necessary for synchronization to external SMPTE/EBU time code; CADI does not have an ADAT Sync 9-pin interface, or any other SMPTE or MIDI connection of its own.
+Unlike the BRC Master Remote Control used for the ADAT and ADAT-XT, the Alesis M20’s remote is not necessary for synchronisation to external SMPTE/EBU time code; CADI does not have an ADAT Sync 9-pin interface, or any other SMPTE or MIDI connection of its own.
 Instead, it connects to the M20 via a standard RJ-45 connector cable, the same type used for large computer networks.
 This new interface allows much longer cable runs between the remote and the recorders, so you can control M20s even if they’re in a machine room hundreds of yards away.

 The same RJ-45 connection cable used for the remote also carries all the meter information back to a new optional digital remote meter display for the M20 system.
 This meter display has 32 meters, monitoring four M20s simultaneously, and its Peak Mode and Peak Clear mode may be set from the front panel of the Alesis M20, or from the CADI.
 In addition, eight LEDs on the front panel warn of any error conditions or tape problems